Running Stitch / Bean Stitch

 Running stitch is created from a path with a stroke color.

 The stitch direction is impacted by the path direction.
-If you want to change the starting and ending point of your running stitch, use Path > Reverse.
+If you want to swap the start and end points of your running stitch, use Path > Reverse.

 If an object consists of multiple paths, they will be stitched in order with a jump between each.